ocean-tracking-network/node-manager-training/_episodes/10_The Push.md

 >  port= XXX
 > ~~~
 > {: .language-plaintext .example}
 > Upon successful login, you will be able to print out your current email template.
-If it is not adequate, you can edit the template by changing the `det_extracts_emailSpecial.j2` template in the `templates` subfolder of `ipython-utilities, and changing the filepath to be `email_template = 'templates/det_extracts_emailSpecial.j2'`, the re-running.
+If it is not adequate, you can edit the template by changing the `det_extracts_emailSpecial.j2` template in the `templates` subfolder of `ipython-utilities`, and changing the filepath to be `email_template = 'templates/det_extracts_emailSpecial.j2'`, then re-running.
+>
 > Finally, this stage will send the emails.
+Ensure that `date = 'YYYY-MM-DD'` for the date you **uploaded** the extracts to Plone.
+This is how the notebook will determine which links to include in the email template.
-First: set `send_mail = False.`
-> Run the cell, select the projects of interest and `Simulate Sending Emails`.
+> First: set `send_mail = False`.
+Run the cell, select the projects of interest and `Simulate Sending Emails`.
-> If you are pleased with the output, you can then set `send_mail = True` and re-run.
+> If you are pleased with the output, you can then change `send_mail = True` and re-run.
 Choose `Send Emails` and they will be sent.

 ### Emailing Researchers - Manual